Mbeya, Tanzania: What to pack, what to wear, and when to go [2023]

 Travel neck pillow

-A plug adapter that supports outlet types D and G. It's important that you pick the correct kind.
-Most adapters for sale now are simply plugs and expect your electronics to adjust the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one should be appropriate for most countries.
+A plug adapter that supports outlet types D and G. Make sure to get the right kind.
+Most adapters available are just plugs and expect your electronics to change the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should be sufficient for most countries.

 Luggage scale to avoid fees